-Physical Access Records – procedures to log physical access to any facility containing medium and high risk EPHI-based systems.
+Physical Access Records – procedures to log physical access to any facility containing medium and high risk ePHI-based systems.
 Examples of facilities requiring physical access records are computer and system rooms.
 This is done by sign in sheets.

 Maintenance Records – procedures to document and manage repairs and modifications to the physical security components of the facility including locks, doors, and other physical access control hardware.
 This is done by documenting all repairs and modifications.

-Procedures have been established and implemented to control and validate workforce member access to all facilities used to house EPHI based systems.
+Procedures have been established and implemented to control and validate workforce member access to all facilities used to house ePHI-based systems.

 All workforce members must wear their Covered Entity Identification Badges at all times when at work if determined appropriate by the Department HIPAA Security Liaison and the Security Officer.

-A physical access control mechanism is utilized to control physical access to all facilities containing EPHI-based systems.
+A physical access control mechanism is utilized to control physical access to all facilities containing ePHI-based systems.
 Code locks, badge readers, and key locks are examples of physical access control mechanisms.

-Procedures have been established and implemented to control, validate, and document visitor access to any facility used to house EPHI based systems.
+Procedures have been established and implemented to control, validate, and document visitor access to any facility used to house ePHI-based systems.
 This procedure applies to vendors, repair personnel, or other non-workforce members accessing such areas as server rooms etc.

-All visitors requiring access to facilities containing EPHI-based systems must sign in providing information regarding their identity and the purpose of their visit.
+All visitors requiring access to facilities containing ePHI-based systems must sign in providing information regarding their identity and the purpose of their visit.

 All visitors must be provided a temporary identification badge or be escorted to and from their destination.